aeyobd/dwarfs/thesis/introduction.md

 ![Example density profiles](figures/example_density_profiles.pdf){#fig:nfw_density}

 Figure: Example stellar and dark matter density profiles for a Sculptor-like galaxy.
-The dark matter is more extended and massive than the star across the entire galaxy. **TODO: add plummer & cored DM**
+The dark matter is more extended and massive than the star across the entire galaxy.

+## Connecting dark matter to stars

 Both cosmology and observations find fundamental relationships between properties of galaxies, particularly for the total mass and luminosity.
 A key prediction of $\Lambda$CDM is the stellar mass halo mass relation, describing the amount of stellar mass forms in a (sub)halo of a given size.
 In particular, the SMHM relation grows especially steep in the dwarf galaxy regime---many dwarf galaxies are formed in halos of similar masses. @Fig:smhm shows the stellar mass versus $v_{\rm max}$ maximum circular velocity (proxy for halo mass) for apostle dwarfs from @fattahi+2018.
 While there is some scatter, the range of possible $v_{\rm max}$ is fairly narrow across $\sim 5$ decades in stellar mass.
 Thus, if we know the initial stellar mass of a dwarf galaxy, we also know, at some level, its dark matter mass.